ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers between 8am and 10am, then a chance of showers and thunderstorms between 10am and 1pm, then
+         <h3>Today</h3>A chance of rain showers before 10am, then showers and thunderstorms likely between 10am and 1pm, then showers and thunderstorms
-         showers and thunderstorms likely.
-Mostly sunny.
+         likely.
+Partly sunny.
 High near 84, with temperatures falling to around 80 in the afternoon.
-South southwest wind 10 to 15 mph, with gusts as high as 26 mph.
+Southwest wind 10 to 15 mph, with gusts as high as 26 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms between 7pm and 9pm, then showers and thunderstorms
+         <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then showers and thunderstorms likely between 10pm and 2am, then a chance of
-         likely.
+         showers and thunderstorms between 2am and 3am, then showers and thunderstorms likely.
 Mostly cloudy.
 Low around 62, with temperatures rising to around 66 overnight.
 West wind 2 to 9 mph.
-Chance of precipitation is 80%.<br></div>
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of rain showers before 1pm.
+         <h3>Wednesday</h3>Showers and thunderstorms likely before 1pm.
 Mostly cloudy.
 High near 72, with temperatures falling to around 70 in the afternoon.
          North wind around 8 mph.
-Chance of precipitation is 40%.<br></div>
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">